FSD2384 Sociobarometer 2005

 - Finnish Federation for Social Welfare and Health (STKL)

-care of dependants, cooperation, employment services, health services, medical centres, organizations, personnel, public sector, social and welfare policy, social economy, social services, social work, strategies
+care of dependants, cooperation, employment services, health services, medical centres, organizations, personnel, public sector, social economy, social services, social work, strategies, welfare policy

 This wide-ranging survey charted expert opinion on the welfare of Finnish citizens, and on the present state of welfare services.
 The respondents were managers or management groups of municipal social services, municipal health centres, employment offices, major social and health organisations (voluntary organisations), or local offices of the Social Insurance Institution.